↑

 The whole Wildgrain Box concept intrigued me when I first heard about it.
 I mean, a box of carbs just for me?
 Yes, please.
 But, is the monthly Wildgrain Box subscription actually worth it?
 Keep reading.

-Just need the discount code?
+Just need the Wildgrain discount code?
 No need to read on; you can shop and save now!

-Save $10 on your first Wildgrain subscription box order AND get free croissants for the life of your subscription when you shop through this link and use Wildgrain coupon code EMM10 at checkout.
+Save $10 on your first Wildgrain subscription box order AND get free croissants for the life of your subscription when you shop through this link.

 What is Wildgrain?